Updated 03 September 2020

 A pension pot is a finite sum of money, which you don’t want to run out during your lifetime.
 It’s therefore good sense to try and grow it for as long as possible, and then make it last as long as you can.

 You can continue to pay into a pension pot and receive tax relief until you’re 75 years old, within your pension allowances.
 You should also continue to receive employer contributions to your workplace pension.
 Even if you’re no longer contributing to it, the pot can still grow with the stock market.
+Use our pension calculator to see how much your pension income might grow if you defer taking it to a later age.

 There are advantages to waiting before taking your pension, whether you opt for an annuity or drawdown.
 For instance if you choose an annuity, you can obtain a higher income the older you are when you buy it (any health problems will further improve the value you can get).